jenskueper/BikeOBD/README.md

 The Raspberry Pi talks to a FT232RL chip via USB which is connected to an MC33660 (Freescale).
 It also controls al relay which is able to pull the K-Line (ISO 9141-2) low.

-The project should be compatible to all Honda motorcycles which are build in 2002 and later.
+The project should be compatible to all Honda motorcycles which were build 2002 and later.

 Ideas for the future: